Chocolate cupcakes with a soft, moist crumb and rich chocolate flavor, made as a reliable base that works with any frosting or filling.

 How to make chocolate cupcakes

-This chocolate cupcake base works with many frostings, depending on the texture and finish you want.
+This chocolate cupcake base pairs well with different frostings, depending on the texture and finish you’re looking for.

-- Cream cheese frosting – Adds a slight tang that balances the chocolate flavor.
+- Cream cheese frosting – Adds a light tang that balances the rich chocolate flavor.

-- Chocolate ganache frosting – Firm, smooth, and easy to pipe for a clean bakery-style look.
+- Chocolate ganache frosting – Smooth and firm, ideal for a clean, bakery-style finish.

-- Whipped chocolate ganache – Lighter and softer, perfect for a creamy chocolate topping.
+- Whipped chocolate ganache – Lighter and creamier, perfect for a softer chocolate topping.

-- Chocolate buttercream frosting – Classic, stable, and ideal for decorations.
+- Chocolate buttercream frosting – Classic and stable, great for piping and decorating.

 Storage